-Sports include: soccer, cross country, flag football, ice hockey, basketball, lacrosse, track & field, ultimate frisbee, and golf.
+Sports include: soccer, cross country, flag football, ice hockey, basketball, lacrosse, track & field, ultimate frisbee, golf, and badminton.

-Click icon below to go to the team website.
+Click icon below to go to the team website for information and game/meet schedules.

 Sports Registration Checklist